michaelmusty/.dotfiles/README.markdown

 There are a few other little tricks defined for other shells, mostly in `bash/bashrc.d`:

-*   `fnl()` runs a command and saves its output and error into temporary files, defining variables with the filenames in them.
 *   `keep()` stores ad-hoc shell functions and variables.
 *   `path()` manages the contents of `PATH` conveniently.
 *   `prompt()` sets up my interactive prompt.